mlundine/Shoreline_Extraction_GAN/README.md

 Input: 256x256 RGB coastal satellite imagery is the input data.

 1. These images get segmented into land and water binary images by the GAN (which consists of a 256x256 U-Net for the generator and a Patch-GAN for the discriminator, pix2pix-style).
-2. Marching squares contouring algorithm is then used to delineated the land/water boundary.
+2. Marching squares contouring algorithm is then used to delineate the land/water boundary.
 3. The vector outputs from marching squares are then smoothed out using Chaikin's corner cutting algorithm (five refinements).
 4. Filters:
 	* Recursive 3-sigma vertex filter: discard all shorelines that have mean vertices +/- 3*sigma vertices until no more shorelines can be discarded.